RoshnaVakkeel/Little_Learners_Lab_Logs/README.md

 The section can be seen [here](docs/features/getting_started.png).

 ### Latest Entries
-- The lab log posts is paginated in a way that only the latest 3 posts are displayed on Home page.
+- The lab log posts is paginated in a way that only the latest 3 log posts are displayed on Home page.
 - This has been implemented so as not to overwhelm the user with the whole list.
 - It is set in descending order by the date of creation, meaning the latest will be the first post visible.
-- It shows the lab log post title (clicking on which, the post details can be seen), image uploaded by the user, author name, two lines of description followed by the date and time of creation along with the number of like the post received.
+- It shows the lab log post title (clicking on which, the log post details can be seen), image uploaded by the user, author name, two lines of description followed by the date and time of creation along with the number of like the log post received.
 The section can be seen [here](docs/features/latest_entries.png).

 ### Footer